DeepGraphLearning/RNNLogic/RNNLogic+/README.md

 To run RNNLogic+, you might follow the following steps.

+**Update:**

+We just added RNNLogic+ with embedding.
+To run the codes, please first download pre-trained RotatE embeddings at [this link](https://drive.google.com/file/d/1FTS8zLTrJ0h5b7Wt4C7s3dMVFzmQLa9u/view?usp=sharing).
+Then you can unzip the file and put them into the corresponding dataset folders.
+Finally, please specify the embedding path at **predictorplus.model.embedding_path** in the config file.

 ## Step 1: Mine logic rules

 In the first step, we mine some low-quality logic rules, which are used to pre-train the rule generator in RNNLogic+ to speed up training.